 - Don't fly closer than 150m to buildings and crowds of people

-The most important basic information to familiarize yourself with is the Drone Code, which clearly outlines what you should and should not do when flying a drone.
-This information also makes it clear where you can and cannot legally fly your drone.
+The most important basic information to familiarize yourself with is the Drone Code, which clearly outlines what you should and should not do when flying a drone – and also what you need before you take off.
 In a nutshell, follow this simple guide at all times and you’ll have no problems.

 When flying, your drone must always remain in unaided visual line of sight and fly no more than an altitude of 400ft (120m) and a distance of 500m (1640ft).
 With most drones, you can set these parameters to stop you from exceeding them.